Interaction of Autonomous and Manually Controlled Vehicles Multiscenario Vehicle Interaction Dataset: Dataset Analysis

-This section describes the most significant results from the recordings regarding segments, driving time, trajectories and general statistics of the data collected.
-Specific examples of the dataset's content are provided.
-For instance, Figure~\ref{fig:24_camera} exhibits a series of three images simultaneously captured by the camera sensors.
-To facilitate subsequent stitching processes to create larger and more comprehensive images, a deliberate 20\% overlap between images was ensured.
-The IAMCV dataset contains over 50 segments, each including 15 minutes of driving, resulting in a total recording duration of approximately 15 hours.
-Table~\ref{tab:recordings} provides a comprehensive overview of the dataset.
+The IAMCV dataset comprises more than 50 segments of 15 min of driving for a total of approximately 15 h of recording.
+The overall information is presented in Table~\ref{tab:recordings}.
+Hereunder, some examples of the content of the dataset are discussed.
+For instance, Fig.~\ref{fig:24_camera} presents a set of three images simultaneously captured by the camera sensors.
+To facilitate subsequent stitching processes, we ensured a deliberate 20\% overlap between images.